-Everyone has heard of the King who lost his head, Charles I. He is considered by some to have been a reckless ruler, who thought only of himself – but I believe him to be a misunderstood man and Monarch, who paid the ultimate price for being ill-advised, not reading the political landscape correctly, and for some personality flaws, which, under different circumstances, would not have led to regicide (the killing of a King).
+Everyone has heard of the King who lost his head, Charles I. He is considered by some to have been a reckless ruler, who thought only of himself, also being stubborn and arrogant.
+But I believe him to be a misunderstood man and Monarch, who paid the ultimate price for being ill-advised, not reading the political landscape correctly, and for some personality flaws, which, under different circumstances, might not have led to regicide (the killing of a King).

 In this article, we will look at Charles’ childhood and how it shaped him into the King who would be tried for treason.